Minimax convergence rates of a binary plug-in type classification procedure for time-homogeneous SDE paths under low-noise conditions: Statistical setting

 In addition, each drift function $b_i^*$ is estimated from the sample paths $\mathcal{Z}_i^N$ given by Equation~\eqref{eq:Sample}.
-We give more details on nonparametric estimators of coefficients $b_0^*$ and $b_1^*$ in Section~\ref{sec:main-results}.\\ As we can see, the empirical classifier $\widehat{g}$ is deduced from $g^*$ simply by replacing the unknown elements by their respective estimators constructed from $\mathcal{Z}^{N}$.
+We give more details on nonparametric estimators of coefficients $b_0^*$ and $b_1^*$ in Section~\ref{sec:main-results}.
+As we can see, the empirical classifier $\widehat{g}$ is deduced from $g^*$ simply by replacing the unknown elements by their respective estimators constructed from $\mathcal{Z}^{N}$.
 This strategy is known as the plug-in principle and $\widehat{g}$ is then called a plug-in classifier.
-From now on, in order to adapt our notation to the classification problem, the following new notation is adopted:
+Focusing on the set $\mathcal{G}$ of classification rules, we define the following sets.